 Litigation for pharmaceuticals and telecoms patents.

 With its currently slim partner setup for UPC proceedings and the strategically restricted scope as part of a national, independent full-service firm, the patents team remains limited.
-In addition, it must rely on the exclusive partners of the overall firm in important UPC countries.
-With the exception of Gide in Paris, these do not have any established patent litigation know-how.
-Gide also works with other German patents firms.
-But above all the demand for large teams for UPC proceedings predicted by many competitors could put the small Gleiss team under pressure.
+In addition, it must rely on the international relations to other firms in the important UPC countries.
+With the exception of Gide in Paris, these do not have any established patent litigation know-how and Gide also works with other German patent firms.
+In London the firm has good ties to renowned firms, but these are not exclusive.
+Above all, the demand for large teams for UPC proceedings predicted by many competitors could put the small Gleiss team under pressure.

 2 partners, 3 counsel, 6 associates, 1 of counsel